 Can a Corporate Receiver in Minnesota Assert a Veil-Piercing Claim?
 “No”, According to the Minnesota Supreme Court.

 A corporate receiver in Minnesota lacks the power to pursue a pierce-the-corporate-veil claim, according to the Minnesota Supreme Court's recent decision in Aaron Carlson Corp. v.
 Cohen, No. A18-0100 (Minn.
 Sept.
 11, 2019).
-A creditor may have a limited ability to pursue a veil-piercing claim in a post-receivership case.
+A creditor may have a limited ability to pursue civil litigation on a veil-piercing claim in a post-receivership case.

 Going to war over a business dispute may be costly to your long-term interests.
 If your opponent is disagreeable or the subject of the case is highly valuable, then you may have no choice but to gear up for a lengthy fight.
 Before you gear up for battle, closely consider your long-term goals and discuss them with your litigation attorney.